 Through a clear articulation of the borough's needs, aspirations and priorities we also hope that it influences regional and national policy.
-The Community Strategy should be the first point of reference for anyone interested in what Croydon plans to do for its residents and communities over the next five years.
+The Community Strategy should be the first point of reference for anyone interested in what Croydon plans to do to improve things for its residents and communities over the next five years.